Null Models and Community Detection in Multi-Layer Networks: Introduction

 \section{Introduction}

-The complex networks encountered in biology, social sciences, economics and machine learning are often multi-layered in the sense that they consist of multiple types of edges/relations among a group of entities.
+The complex networks encountered in biology, social sciences, economics and machine learning are often ``multi-layered" or ``multi-relational" in the sense that they consist of multiple types of edges/relations among a group of entities.
 Each of those different types of relation can be viewed as creating its own network, called a ``layer" of the multi-layer network.
 Multi-layer networks are a more accurate representation of many complex systems since many entities in those systems are involved simultaneously in multiple networks.
-This means each of the individual networks carries only partial information about the interactions among the entities, and full information is available only through the multi-layer networked system \citep{ma11,pc15}.
+This means each of the individual network layers carries only partial information about the interactions among the entities, and full information is available only through the multi-layer networked system \citep{ma11,pc15}.
+While the term multi-layer networks is often used to include networks with more general connectivity patterns, e.g., inter-layer connections \citep{kivela14}, we restrict our attention to networks with multiple types of relations on the same set of entities and without inter-layer connections.
+Such networks have also been called ``multiplex networks" in the literature \citep{kivela14}.

 We will consider a number of such inherently multi-layer networks as real world examples in this paper.
 In the social networking website Twitter, users can engage in various types of interactions with other users, e.g., ``mention", ``follow", ``retweet", etc. \citep{gc13,pc15}.
-Although the individual network layers created by these relationships are structurally highly related, they represent different facets of user behavior and ignoring the differences might lead to spurious conclusions.
-In another example from biology, the neural network of a small organism, Caenorhabditis elegans, consists of neurons which are connected to each other by two types of connections, a synaptic (chemical) link and an ionic (electrical) link.
+Although the individual network layers created by these relationships are structurally highly related, they represent different facets of user behavior.
+In another example from biology, the neural network of a small organism, Caenorhabditis elegans, consists of neurons which are connected to each other by two types of connections, a synaptic (electrical) link and an ionic (inter-cellular chemical gap junction) link.
 The two types of links have markedly different dynamics and hence should be treated as two separate layers of a network instead of fusing together into a single network \citep{boccaletti14}.
 See \citet{kivela14}, \citet{boccaletti14}, and \citet{nl14} for more examples and discussions of multi-layer networks.